TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     ```

 - SSH to that server's global zone, and run that script with the postgres
-  VM UUID as an argument. **Run this in screen or equivalent because
+  VM UUID as an argument. **Run this in screen, via nohup, or equivalent because
   this can take a long time to run.**

     ```